Bismuth subsalicylate, metronidazole, and tetracycline (Oral)

 Metronidazole has been shown to be carcinogenic in mice and rats.
 It is unknown whether metronidazole is associated with carcinogenicity in humans .

 - Tablet, Chewable

-This package contains a combination of 3 different medicines.
-The individual medicines contained in this package should not be used alone or for other purposes than to treat duodenal ulcers caused by H. pylori.
+This package contains a combination of 3 different antibiotic medicines.
+The individual medicines contained in this package should not be used alone or for other purposes than to treat a stomach infection caused by H. pylori and duodenal ulcer.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For bismuth subsalicylate, metronidazole, and tetracycline, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to bismuth subsalicylate, metronidazole, and tetracycline or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Because of tetracycline's toxicity, use in children 8 years of age and younger is not recommended.
 Tetracycline may cause permanent discoloration of the teeth and slow down the growth of bones.
 Safety and efficacy have not been established in this age group.